 - 25,000 HSBC Rewards points transfer to 10,000 British Airways Avios

 Note that there is a minimum of 25,000 points to transfer to airline programs and it goes in 10,000 after that.
 In other words, you can transfer 25,000 points, 35,000 points, 45,000 points, etc. Asia Miles and Singapore Krisflyer Miles are especially noteworthy since there aren’t many ways to earn those points in Canada.

 No, as long as you have an active account in good standing, your points will not expire.
 If you plan on closing your account, you should use up all your points before doing so.
 Since HSBC has some pretty high minimum points required when making redemptions, you may have to forfeit some of your points when you close things off.

 While HSBC might not be as well-known as other banks in Canada, HSBC Rewards is solid.
 HSBC shines by its flexibility allowing you to book on your own and transfer points to airline programs.
 The minimum of 25,000 points to redeem is annoying, but you can plan your redemptions accordingly.
 Another advantage of HSBC Rewards is that the cards earning points are under Mastercard so you can use them at Costco and No Frills.

 HSBC Rewards doesn’t give you as many options as American Express Membership Rewards or RBC Rewards, but it should definitely be consider for airlines miles collectors and for people looking for an easy and valuable travel program under Mastercard.

 How to earn HSBC Rewards points

-You can earn HSBC Rewards points from welcome bonusesspending on HSBC credit cards.
+You can earn HSBC Rewards points from welcome bonuses and spending on HSBC credit cards.
 HSBC has 5 credit cards earning HSBC Rewards points including their flagship credit card: the HSBC World Elite MasterCard.

 This card is great and is featured in many of my best credit card lists including: